41st INSEAD Venture Competition

-Registrants are to submit their entry along with the 4-page venture summary and team member's name.
+In this initial round, registrants are required to just submit a 4-page venture summary and team member's name.
 Each team is allowed a minimum of one member and maximum of six members.

 To access the registration page, you will need to use your INSEAD email account and password.
 If you are denied access to the site, kindly check the rules on your eligibility.
 If you have forgotten your password or have issues with your login, please send your request to the INSEAD IT Service Desk.

-Up to twelve teams will be selected to present to a panel of 5 judges via Zoom.
+Up to twelve teams will be selected to present to a panel of 5 judges.
 More information will be provided to the teams nearer the date.
 Each team will have a maximum of 5 minutes for presentation and another 5 minutes Q&A from the judges.